 Initiative for preventing Slave Labor and Human Trafficking

-The Shindengen Group has updated a statement in September 2021 to prevent slave labor and human trafficking pursuant to the British Modern Slavery Act 2015, Article 54(1).
+The Shindengen Group has updated its statement in September 2023 regarding the prevention of slave labor and human trafficking pursuant to the British Modern Slavery Act 2015, Article 54(1).

 Human Rights Due Diligence

 The biggest risks for slave labor and human trafficking are in the supply chain, which the Shindengen Group’s oversight of operations and management cannot directly reach.

 In FY2022, we revised the Shindengen Group Supply Chain CSR Deployment Guidelines in light of increasing demands for CSR internationally.
 Further, in addition to seeking the understanding and cooperation of our suppliers regarding respect for human rights during Business Strategy Meetings, we will continue conducting the periodic supply chain human rights surveys that we launched in FY2019 and renew basic transaction contracts with the addition of provisions related to human rights.